-The North Carolina Department of Transportation (NCDOT) is removing a sign from I-85 that celebrates UNC Chapel Hill’s 2017 men’s basketball national championship after pleas from UNC Charlotte 49er fans.
+The North Carolina Department of Transportation (NCDOT) is removing a sign from I-85 that celebrates UNC Chapel Hill’s 2017 men’s basketball national championship after angry UNC Charlotte 49er fans took to social media.

 The sign, placed between W.T.
 Harris Boulevard and Mallard Creek, is located between two exits near UNC Charlotte’s campus.
 NCDOT recently approved a program that allows schools to request and pay for signs that list the university or college and team that has won a national championship.

 NCDOT announced in December that the signs would be on I-95, I-77, I-40 and I-85.